never engage our, you know, spirit animals.

 Like a lot of splatterpunk stories - which this novel definitely is not - Hodge is concerned with the betrayers and the betrayed and the wounds his characters carry around like a totem.
 But I could only take so many "soulful" and "desperate" confrontations between Justin and April, the new lovers on the run from the skullflush-addicted drug dealer, and ruminations upon "what went wrong" in the past.
 Tightening this baby up by 50 or 75 pages I think would not have hurt at all.

 Deathgrip (1992) and The Darker Saints (1993), were also published by Dell.
-I know I read them but can't recall much, but I always recalled Hodge fondly.
+I know I read and enjoyed them but can't recall much, but I always remembered Hodge fondly.
 For years I wondered what he had been in up to as I never saw any of his books again; once I was able to find info about him on the internet it turns out he began writing crime novels around 2000.
 Rereading Nightlife, that now makes sense: it's not scary at all, there is the detailed drug trade and narco cops, the attendant thugs and bodyguards with quirky tastes befitting more educated men, the last-ditch machinations of losers trying to get their lives back together, and then there's Kerebewa, that resourceful Yanomamo warrior.
 I don't think Hodge ever actually met a Yanomamo warrior, but Kerebewa's culture-clash moments and his loyalty are at once corny and endearing.

 These aspects seems more like something you'd find in a Elmore Leonard, Carl Hiaasen, or Donald Westlake crime novel than in horror fiction.
 I'm not saying Hodge is anywhere near as good as those guys - god, who is? - just that today I can see who his inspirations probably were.
 His action set pieces are maybe overdone but I think he should get points for the set-ups, and the whiz-bang climax is good.
 And I found a 1990 interview from just before Nightlife was published, and I had one of those "oh shit" flashbacks: I recalled that I'd read this same interview back in the day and read my first Hiaasen novel because of Hodge's recommendation.
 I knew I remembered Hodge fondly for a reason.